 - Comprehensive learning assistance center/lab

 In short, both graduation rates and retention rates are factors to consider.
 However, ensure these factors are taken into consideration with all information you have developed about your potential schools.
-For more information on graduation rates and retention rates, see the Department of Education data here.

 We’ve covered a lot of Ground!